aws/aws-pdk/packages/monorepo/docs/developer_guides/monorepo/synthesis.md

 ## Synthesizing your project

 Whenever you make a change to the `.projenrc` file, you will need to re-synthesize your project(s).
-To do so, run the `pdk` command from the root of your monorepo.
+To do so, run the `npx projen` command from the root of your monorepo.
 This will re-generate all managed files and will any new dependencies.

+!!!tip
+    If you have the `pdk` CLI installed, you can run `pdk` to synthesize your project.

 ## Synthesizing your project without installing dependencies

 In some instances, it may be desirable to synthesize all your files without installing any dependencies.
-To do this, run the `pdk --no-post` command.
+To do this, run the `npx projen --no-post` command.